tehong/RN_mobile_dev_wiki/CI_CD/Readme.md

 - [Git Branching Strategies vs. Trunk-Based Development](https://launchdarkly.com/blog/git-branching-strategies-vs-trunk-based-development/)

-The mobile project has successfully implemented the [Scaled Trunk-Based Development](https://trunkbaseddevelopment.com/#scaled-trunk-based-development) branching model thus far.
+I has successfully implemented the [Scaled Trunk-Based Development](https://trunkbaseddevelopment.com/#scaled-trunk-based-development) branching model in several apps thus far.

 ## Continuous Integration (CI)

-mobile project has the following CI practices:
+This mobile wiki promotes the following CI practices:

 - Unit tests are performed prior to commit via [Jest](https://jestjs.io).
-- Mandatory code review is performed in pull request when merging a short-lived branch into the trunk.
+- Mandatory code review is performed in pull request when merging a short-lived branch into the main trunk.
-- Code quality analysis is performed during integration via [SonarQube](https://www.sonarqube.org).
+- Code quality analysis is performed during integration via coverage analysis tool such as [SonarQube](https://www.sonarqube.org).
-- Integration sanity and regression tests are performed on release builds in a release branch.
+- Integration sanity and regression tests can be performed on release builds in a release branch off the main trunk.
-- [FastLane CLI](../Fastlane/Readme.md) is then used to deploy beta to iOS TestFlight and Android Beta.
+- [FastLane CLI](../Fastlane/Readme.md) can then used to deploy beta to iOS TestFlight and Android Beta.
-- QA release tests are performed on iOS TestFlight and Android Beta releases.
+- QA release tests can be performed on iOS TestFlight and Android Beta releases or other QA release CI pipeline.

 ## Continuous Delivery (CD)

+This mobile wiki promotes continuous delivery on a per sprint or every 2-3 weeks basis:

 - New major or maintenance release versions are released via iOS TestFlight and Android Beta program.
 - New minor releases can be released vis [App Center Code Push](../AppCenter/Readme.md) or via iOS TestFlight and Android Beta program.